huggingface/datasets/docs/source/loading.rst

 Manual download
 ^^^^^^^^^^^^^^^

 Certain datasets will require you to manually download the dataset files due to licensing incompatibility or if the files are hidden behind a login page.
 This will cause :func:`dataset.load_dataset` to throw an ``AssertionError``.
 But Datasets provides detailed instructions for downloading the missing files.
 After you have downloaded the files, use the ``data_dir`` argument to specify the path to the files you just downloaded.
-For example, if you try to download the PAN-X.fr configuration from the `xtreme dataset <https://sites.research.google/xtreme>`_:
+For example, if you try to download a configuration from the `MATINF <https://huggingface.co/datasets/matinf>`_:

-    >>> dataset = load_dataset("xtreme", "PAN-X.fr")
+    >>> dataset = load_dataset("matinf", "summarization")
-    Downloading and preparing dataset xtreme/PAN-X.fr (download: Unknown size, generated: 5.80 MiB, total: 5.80 MiB) to /Users/thomwolf/.cache/huggingface/datasets/xtreme/PAN-X.fr/1.0.0...
+    Downloading and preparing dataset matinf/summarization (download: Unknown size, generated: 246.89 MiB, post-processed: Unknown size, total: 246.89 MiB) to /root/.cache/huggingface/datasets/matinf/summarization/1.0.0/82eee5e71c3ceaf20d909bca36ff237452b4e4ab195d3be7ee1c78b53e6f540e...
-    AssertionError: The dataset xtreme with config PAN-X.fr requires manual data.
+    AssertionError: The dataset matinf with config summarization requires manual data.
-    Please follow the manual download instructions: You need to manually download the AmazonPhotos.zip file on Amazon Cloud Drive (https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN).
-The folder containing the saved file can be used to load the dataset via 'datasets.load_dataset("xtreme", data_dir="<path/to/folder>")'
+    Please follow the manual download instructions: To use MATINF you have to download it manually.
+Please fill this google form (https://forms.gle/nkH4LVE4iNQeDzsc9).
+You will receive a download link and a password once you complete the form.
+Please extract all files in one folder and load the dataset with: `datasets.load_dataset('matinf', data_dir='path/to/folder/folder_name')`.
+    Manual data can be loaded with `datasets.load_dataset(matinf, data_dir='<path/to/manual/data>')

 Specify features
 ^^^^^^^^^^^^^^^^